jandrieu/nft-rfc/spec/nft-rfc-004_interNFT_standard/README.md

 ### Definitions

-* `interNFT`: An implementation of the `NFT` interface.
+* `interNFT`: An extension of the `NFT` interface.
 The `interNFT` is defined to allow for maximum application logic flexibility in one interface and is focused on interchain ownership transfer.
 In this document `interNFT` will also refer to a basic interface, implementation of which will classify a structure as an `interNFT`

 * `classification`: a representation of the type or grouping for an `interNFT`, e.g. an `interNFT` "Toyota Corolla" will be of `classification` car.